 Volvo S90 T8 Twin Engine running costs

-With a starting price of over £57,000, the Volvo S90 T8 Twin Engine isn’t a cheap car to buy, but with the exception of insurance, the running costs should be less expensive than other S90 models or rival products.
-It needs to be, because BMW 530e prices start from £46,000.
+With a starting price of over £57,000, the Volvo S90 T8 Twin Engine isn’t a cheap car to buy, but with the exception of insurance, running costs should be less than for other S90 models or rival products.
+They need to be, because BMW 530e prices start from under £47,000 and the Mercedes E-Class hybrid is only slightly more.

-That’s because the T8 emits just 49g/km CO2, attracting a Benefit-in-Kind (BiK) rate of only 13%.
-Fuel economy is quoted at 117.7mpg, but in common with other plug-in hybrids, it’s best to take this with a pinch of salt.
+The low running costs are mainly down to the fact that the T8 emits just 40g/km of CO2, attracting a Benefit-in-Kind (BiK) rate of only 13%.
+Fuel economy is quoted at a maximum of 166mpg, but in common with other plug-in hybrids, it can be hard to match this in real-world driving.

-In reality, you’re likely to see anything between 30 and 50mpg, depending on how you drive, although the ability to cover 28 miles in electric mode should lower fuel costs.
-The S90 T8’s CO2 figure means that it qualifies for the 100% Ultra Low Emission Discount (ULED), meaning it's exempt from paying the London Congestion Charge.
+In reality, you’re likely to see anything between 30 and 50mpg, depending on how you drive, although the ability to cover as much as 35 miles in electric mode should lower fuel costs.
+The S90 T8’s CO2 figure means it's exempt from the London Congestion Charge – but only until October 2021.

 Volvo S90 T8 Twin Engine insurance group

 All versions of the S90 T8 fall into insurance group 44, making them by far the most expensive S90 models to insure.
 Other S90s range from groups 28 to 37, depending on engine and trim level.
 Volvo offers its own insurance cover, guaranteeing the use of genuine parts and repairs covered by a five-year warranty.

 The S90 T8 is covered by Volvo’s standard three-year/60,000-mile warranty, but this can be extended to four-year/60,000-mile or four-year/80,000-mile cover for an additional price.
-The battery in the T8 Twin Engine is covered by an eight-year/100,000-mile warranty, with any material defects fixed for free within that period.
-However, in common with other electric vehicles and hybrids, the warranty does not cover a loss of battery capacity over time.
+The battery in the T8 is covered by its own eight-year/100,000-mile warranty, with any material defects fixed for free within that period.

 The Volvo S90 T8 Twin Engine requires a service every 12 months or 18,000 miles, whichever comes sooner.

-There’s no road tax to pay in year one, but CO2 emissions of 49g/km and the high list price equate to £455 a year for five years from year two, dropping to £135 a year after that.
+There’s no road tax to pay in year one, but CO2 emissions of 40g/km and the over-£40,000 list price equate to £455 a year in years two to six of ownership, dropping to £135 a year after that.